 The Company is committed in cultivating a proactive safety culture across the group.
-Weare in pursuit of a safe & secure workplace for our employees as well as allstakeholders engaged in our business operations.
+Weare in pursuit of a safe & secure workplace for our employees surrounding communitiesas well as all the interested parties with our business operations.

-Moreover the Company has in place the "Conviction of Safety Policy" whichprovides for substantial compensation to the personnel (Employees as well as Contractors)and their families who are adversely affected by accidents.
+Moreover the Company has in place the "Conviction of Safety Policy" whichprovides for substantial compensation to the personnel (Employees as well as Contractors)and their families who are adversely affected by any accident.

 (a) Share Capital

-The financial control system and framework is required to ensure:
+Accordingly the Company has adopted financial control system and framework to ensure:

 The timely preparation of reliable financial information.

-The Board reviews the effectiveness of controls documented as part of IFC frameworkand take necessary corrective actions where weaknesses are identi3ed as a result of suchreviews.
+The Board reviews the effectiveness of controls documented as part of IFC frameworkand take necessary corrective actions wherever weaknesses are identified as a result ofsuch reviews.
 This review covers entity level controls process level controls fraud riskcontrols and Information Technology environment.

-The Company's plants properties equipment and stocks are adequately insured againstmajor risks.
-The Company also has appropriate liability insurance covers particularly forproduct liability and clinical trials.
+The Company's plants properties equipment and stocks are adequately insured againstall major risks including loss on account of business interruption caused due to propertydamage.
+The Company has appropriate liability insurance covers particularly for productliability and clinical trials.
 The Company has also taken Directors' and Officers'Liability Policy to provide coverage against the liabilities arising on them.